 oversized ears eavesdrop on visitors’ conversations, and hand-powered chocolate fountains stand-in for a body.
 Implicating the viewer in a setting for an event that may or may not have

 occurred, the work probes the space between absence and presence, agency and autonomy, intimacy and alienation.

 Ruth has exhibited at the Corcoran College of Art + Design; the Delaware Contemporary; Coop Gallery, Nashville; Zeitgeist Gallery, Nashville; Root

-ACRE Projects, Cannonball, Ox-bow, the Recycled Artist in Residency and has lectured and presented widely at venues including Cranbrook Academy of Art, The University of Tennessee at Knoxville,
+Projects, Cannonball, Ox-bow, and the Recycled Artist in Residency in Philadelphia, and she has lectured and presented at Cranbrook Academy of Art, the University of Tennessee at Knoxville,

 Dartmouth College, Open Engagement, and SECAC.
 Ruth holds a BA in Studio Art with Honors from Dartmouth College and an MFA in Sculpture from Cranbrook Academy of Art.

 Ruth lives and works in Chico, CA and is Assistant Professor of Art at the California State University, Chico.
 She teaches courses in a variety

 of sculptural mediums and techniques, including traditional, performative, and emerging practices.
 Ruth's pedagogy focuses on process, experimentation, and interdisciplinary practices.
 She is

 particularly interested in the intersection of digital and analog processes, intersectional approaches to art criticism, socially engaged art, and the performative potential of the